 The B Vitamins are extremely important in all aspects of health, especially when it comes to neurological function.
 Although a balanced diet can provide most of these vitamins, a B complex supplement is a great way to assure that you’re getting a full dose of all the B vitamins you need, especially if you have specific allergies or diet restrictions that don’t allow you to eat some of the high B vitamin-containing foods.
 The B vitamins are also water soluble, meaning that they are absorbed in limited amounts and the excess is excreted from your body daily.
 This makes it even more important to maintain sufficient amounts of these vitamins in your system on a day to day basis.

-Written by David Levinson, Founder of Keystone Performance, BS Nutrition, NASM CPT and CES
+Written by David Levinson, BS Nutrition, NASM CPT and CES

 - Calderón‐Ospina CA, Nava‐Mesa MO.
 B Vitamins in the nervous system: Current knowledge of the biochemical modes of action and synergies of thiamine, pyridoxine, and cobalamin.
 CNS Neuroscience & Therapeutics.
 2020;26(1):5-13.

 - Kennedy D. B Vitamins and the Brain: Mechanisms, Dose and Efficacy—A Review.
 Nutrients.
 2016;8(2):68.